murphytalk/murphytalk.github.io/_posts/2014-05-03-interest-rate-swaps-and-other-derivatives-01.md

 Repo desks are market makers in repo and profit from the bid/offer repo rate spread .
 The bid side rate(at which repo desks earn interest) is higher than the offer side rate (at which they pay interest).

+## Reset and Payments

+USD swap's effective date (the date from which payments begin to accrue) is `T+2`.
+The resets and payments made on the LIBOR leg typically occur with "reset in advance,payment in arrears".
+For a USD swap, the standard convention is modified following, adjusted (the number of days that are accrued is altered in accordance witht he payment date).

+## OIS Swaps

+The floating leg in an OIS is tied to a reference overnight rate, which is Federal Funds effective rate for USD (TONA for JPY).
+The fixed leg in an OIS is referred to as the *OIS rate*.
+The OIS rate for a given maturity is often thought of as the expected Federal Funds rate over the term of the swap.

+The LIBOR-OIS spread is regarded as a proxy for the health of the financial system, it is thought the measure the risk premium that banks charge to lend to one another above and beyond the funds rate.

+## Basis Swaps

+Both legs are floating in a basis swap.

+Example : a `1s3s` (one threes) basis swap, a swap in which on counterparty pays 1-month LIBOR, and the other pays 3-month LIBOR.
+A dealer who is a market maker would agree to recieve the 1-month LIBOR plus 5 bps monthly and pay 3-month LIBOR quarterly, he is consider the offer side.
+The bid side of a basis swap would have the dealer paying 1-month plus a lower spread.

+# Examples

+Suppose a dearler is willing to :

+1. Pay 0.665% semi bonds (fixed leg, coupon freqeuncy 6-month) vs threes (3-month LIBOR)
+2. Recieve 0.705% semi bonds vs threes.
+3. Be a 3 bid and a 5 offer in a 1s3s basis swap fro 2 years.
+    1. Pay 1-month LIBOR +3 bps vs 3-month LIBOR
+    2. Recieve 1-month LIBOR +5 bps vs 3-month LIBOR

+If a client is interested in recieving fixed semi bond vs 1-month LIBOR for 2 years, what is the fixed rate expected from the dealer?

+First, the dearler's #1 + #3.2 flow equals to "pay 0.665% semi bonds vs 1-month LIBOR +5 bps", which can be considered same as "pay 0.665% semi bond- 5bps vs 1-month LIBOR = pay 0.615% semi bond vs 1-month LIBOR".
+So 0.615% is the fixed rate the dealer would quote to the client.